simonmichael/hledger/doc/SPEC-lots.md

 basis), sum must be zero, infer at most one missing amount per commodity.
 No special exception applies to Gain/UnrealisedGain postings.

-## Acquire balance constraint
+## Acquire basis check (opt-in)

-Acquire postings must have per-unit cost basis equal to per-unit transacted cost.
-If a user writes both `{B}` (cost basis) and `@T` (transacted cost) on an acquire posting and `B ≠ T`, `journalCheckAcquireBasis` raises an error at load time — the cost-basis books would otherwise be unbalanced for the entry.
+`journalCheckAcquireBasis` enforces that every acquire posting has per-unit cost basis equal to per-unit transacted cost.
+If `{B}` and `@T` are both written on an acquire posting and `B ≠ T`, the check raises an error citing the offending posting.
+This prevents typos in cost basis causing wrong gain to be calculated later.

+Real-world cases where basis legitimately differs from price paid (gifts with carryover basis, NSO exercises, RSU vesting, wash-sale adjustments, etc.) are best expressed by adding a separate income/equity/asset posting that funds the difference.

+However, other PTA apps (hledger 1, Ledger, Beancount, rustledger, acc) accept such entries, so this check is off by default, to avoid interoperability pain.
+It is run only when the user types `hledger check basis` (it is not yet included in either the default or strict mode checks).

 ## Gain-posting inference